DeRaDiff: Denoising Time Realignment of Diffusion Models: Reproducibility Statement

 \section{Reproducibility Statement}

 The authors make every effort to make their work fully reproducible.
-To this end, the authors freely share the source code required to run our experiments in the supplemental section of this submission.
+To this end, the authors freely share the source code required to run our experiments at \href{https://github.com/itsShahain/DeRaDiff}{\texttt{github.com/itsShahain/DeRaDiff}}.
 We also detail our experimental setup in \cref{sec:experimental_setup}.
 Furthermore, we have used publicly available SDXL and SD1.5 checkpoints.
-We also provide a \texttt{README} file and also provide all evaluation scripts along with the core DeRaDiff implementation code.